The Death of Jesus (Mark 15:21-47)

 (Psalm 22:27)

 So help us see beneath the surface, Father.
 Thank you that on that Friday long ago, history changed.
 Thank you, though, that it’s not just history that changed.
 For two thousand years now, you’ve been changing lives because of what Jesus accomplished at the cross.
-He bore our sins; he was cut off so we wouldn’t have to be.
+He bore our sins; he received what we deserved.